-API’s efforts to distort the facts dates back more than a half century.
-In the 50s a biochemist named Arie Haagen-Smit from the California Institute of Technology, identified oil as the cause of smog.
+API’s efforts to distort the facts date back more than a half-century.
+In the 50s a biochemist named Arie Haagen-Smit from the California Institute of Technology identified oil as the cause of smog.
 His research showed that nitrogen oxide emissions and uncombusted hydrocarbons from cars and refineries formed smog when exposed to sunlight.

 API counter-attacked by funding scientists who rebutted Haagen-Smit and disparaged him personally.
 API succeeded in delaying the implementation of smog limits with a false but familiar assertion that the science was too uncertain to justify new laws or expensive pollution-control equipment.
 This claim has crumbled under the weight of the research.
 The Clean Air Act of 1970 has provided trillions of dollars in health and economic benefits.
 An Environmental Protection Agency study calculated that the benefits of the Clean Air Act amount to $2 trillion a year by 2020.

-API claims the science linking fossil fuels to global warming is not clear, however this is contradicted by their own research.
-For example, API hosted a conference at Columbia University in 1959 which clearly stated that fossil fuels are causing global heating.
+API claims the science linking fossil fuels to global warming is not clear, however, this is contradicted by their own research.
+For example, API hosted a conference at Columbia University in 1959 that clearly stated that fossil fuels are causing global heating.

 The API obfuscates to influence government policy.
 In 1967 API Chairman Robert Dunlop, addressed U.S. legislators who were investigating the potential of electric vehicles.
 Dunlop said: